theRealBurgerKing/lurkforwork/README.md

 The jobs should be displayed in reverse chronological order (most recent jobs first).

 Each job should display:
-1. Who the job post was made by
+1. Name of the author who made the job post
 2. When it was posted
   * If the job was posted today (in the last 24 hours), it should display how many hours and minutes ago it was posted
   * If the job was posted more than 24 hours ago, it should just display the date DD/MM/YYYY that it was posted